kapicorp/kapitan/README.md

 ### kapitan secrets

-Manages your secrets with GPG (with plans to support GCP/AWS KMS and Vault).
+Manages your secrets with GPG or Google Cloud KMS (beta), with plans to also support AWS KMS and Vault.

 The usual flow of creating and using an encrypted secret with kapitan is:

-- Define your GPG recipients (keys who can encrypt and decrypt the secret), see [common.yml class](https://github.com/deepmind/kapitan/tree/master/examples/kubernetes/inventory/classes/common.yml), `parameters.kapitan.secrets`.
+- Define your GPG recipients or KMS key, see [common.yml class](https://github.com/deepmind/kapitan/tree/master/examples/kubernetes/inventory/classes/common.yml), `parameters.kapitan.secrets`.
 You can also define these per target.

 - Create your secret:

   - Manually:
     ```
-    kapitan secrets --write gpg:mysql/root/password -t minikube-mysql -f <password file>
+    GPG: kapitan secrets --write gpg:mysql/root/password -t minikube-mysql -f <password file>
+    gKMS: kapitan secrets --write gkms:mysql/root/password -t minikube-mysql -f <password file>
-    OR
+    OR use stdin:
-    echo -n '<password>' | kapitan secrets --write gpg:mysql/root/password -t minikube-mysql -f -
+    echo -n '<password>' | kapitan secrets --write [gpg/gkms]:mysql/root/password -t minikube-mysql -f -
     ```
-    This will encrypt and save your password into `secrets/mysql/root/password`, see `examples/kubernetes`.
+    This will inherit the secrets configuration from minikube-mysql target, encrypt and save your password into `secrets/mysql/root/password`, see `examples/kubernetes`.

   - Automatically:<br>
     See [mysql.yml class](https://github.com/deepmind/kapitan/tree/master/examples/kubernetes/inventory/classes/component/mysql.yml).
 When referencing your secret, you can use the following functions to automatically generate, encrypt and save your secret: